All Products

 • If you delete a bucket whose storage redundancy type has been changed, you cannot create a same-name bucket within at least seven days after the deletion.

-If your business requires a high level of customization, you can directly call RESTful APIs.
+The methods described above are fundamentally implemented based on the RESTful API, which you can directly call if your business requires a high level of customization.
 To directly call an API, you must include the signature calculation in your code.
 For more information, see CreateBucketDataRedundancyTransition.

 References